ombulabs/blog/_posts/2020-04-15-methods-arguments-ruby-part2.markdown

 In that generic example we have:

 - arg1 => required by position
-- arg2 => optional by positional
+- arg2 => optional by position
-- args => optional by positional, variable
+- args => optional by position, variable
 - arg3 => required by key
 - arg4 => optional by key
 - kargs => optional by key, variable